Hardening Networking

 shutdown but that may be overkill, I suggest running it occasionally to make it

-harder for sites to link your machine-id
+harder for sites to link your machine-id to you.

 There are more hardening parameters that can be set but this should be a good starting point for a hardened version of LibreWolf.
 When testing with Cover your tracks, customized LibreWolf tested as having stronger tracking protection than default Mullvad-Browser and NoScript significantly cuts down the data available for fingerprinting by disabling JavaScript.